vimes-stx/hero-chain/README.md

 # hero-chain
-Mint a hero, train them, and send them on missions to save the world
+Mint a hero, train them, and send them on missions to save the world.